coder/code-server/README.md

 # code-server

-Run [VS Code](https://github.com/Microsoft/vscode) on any machine anywhere and access it through the browser.
+Run [VS Code](https://github.com/Microsoft/vscode) on any machine anywhere and access it in the browser.

-- **Code anywhere:** Code on your Chromebook, tablet, and laptop with a consistent dev environment.
+- **Code everywhere:** Code on your Chromebook, tablet, and laptop with a consistent dev environment.
 Develop on a Linux machine and pick up from any device with a web browser.
 - **Server-powered:** Take advantage of large cloud servers to speed up tests, compilations, downloads, and more.